googlecartographer/rfcs/text/0000-gps_support.md

 We will wire up the [sensor_msgs/NavSatFix](http://docs.ros.org/api/sensor_msgs/html/msg/NavSatFix.html) and introduce two new options for this: `use_nav_sat` and `nav_sat_sampling_ratio`.

-These messages will be translated into a common cartesian coordinate frame, [ECEF] (https://en.wikipedia.org/wiki/ECEF), and given to Cartographer as `FixedFramePoseData`.
+These messages will be translated into a common cartesian coordinate frame, [ECEF](https://en.wikipedia.org/wiki/ECEF), and given to Cartographer as `FixedFramePoseData`.

 Alternatively, we could translate to a local ground reference frame ([ENU](https://en.wikipedia.org/wiki/Axes_conventions#Ground_reference_frames:_ENU_and_NED)) with the z-axis pointing up, and the origin at the start position.